 The nanomaterial, developed in the form of a powder, is very effective.
 It is capable of removing microplastics 1.000 times smaller than those currently detectable by existing wastewater treatment plants.

-"The nano-pillar structure we designed to remove pollution is recycled from waste.
-And it can be used over and over again," said Eshtiaghi of the School of Engineering in a release.
+“The nano-pillar structure we designed to remove pollution is recycled from waste.
+And it can be used multiple times,” said Eshtiaghi of the School of Engineering in a release.

-“The whole process takes an hour, compared to other inventions which take days,” he says Muhammad Haris, the first author.
-The researcher added that the iron contained in the nanomaterial obviously plays a key role in helping to easily separate microplastics and pollutants from the water.
+“The whole process takes an hour, compared to other inventions that take days,” he says Muhammad Haris, the first author.
+The researcher added that the iron contained in the nanomaterial obviously plays a key role in helping to easily separate microplastics and pollutants from water.

 The nanomaterial that leaves no fingerprints